-The jugular vein consists of three different components: the vein, the manikin skin that covers the region of the jugular vein where the catheter is inserted, and the cranial vena cava connector.
+The jugular vein was created in SolidWorks and printed in Elastic 50A resin.
 The dimensions of the jugular vein were based on measurements made by a veterinary radiologist from a neck CTA scan of a French Bulldog.
 The jugular vein is 132.7 mm in length.
-The distal end of the jugular vein has an inner diameter of 9 mm and tapers out to an inner diameter of 16 mm where it connects to the cranial vena cava connector.
+The distal end of the jugular vein has an inner diameter of 9 mm and tapers out to an inner diameter of 16 mm at the proximal end.
 The wall of the jugular vein is 1 mm thick.
-In order to simulate puncturing the needle through the skin, a hole was cut into the distal end of the jugular vein and covered with replaceable manikin skin.
-With this addition residents can puncture the IV needle through the manikin skin and into the jugular vein without ripping the model.
-Additionally, residents can practice palpating the skin in order to find the correct insertion area.
-The last component, the cranial vena cava connector, is directly modeled into and printed as a part of the heart model.
-The proximal end of the jugular vein fits inside the connector and is secured in place due to the dimensions of each component.
+A connector between the jugular vein and cranial vena cava was added to the heart model in SolidWorks.
+The proximal end of the jugular vein fits inside the connector and is secured in place due to the dimensional tolerance of each component.